-Pandeism is a theological theory which proposes that a creator (not necessarily a 'god') created the Universe by becomingthe Universe.
-This creator currently exists as an unconscious Energy sustaining all motion in the Universe.
+Pandeism is a theological theory which proposes that a creator (not necessarily a 'god') created our physical Universe by becomingthe Universe.
+This creator currently exists as an unconscious or otherwise nonintervening (unable to intervene) Energy sustaining all motion in the Universe.
 Various explanations have been introduced as to why this happened, mostly revolving around the creator needing to learn something through the human experience, or perhaps wishing to experience nonexistence itself.
 The latter is the device used in Scott Adams' book God's Debris.
 Variations also speculate as to our purpose, and whether the creator will ever go back to being what it was before, and whether we will have a part in that.

 This position is arrived at through the combination of Deism (the archetype for Have You Seen My God?) and Pantheism (the same for Pieces of God).
 Not to be confused with Pandaism.